How to become a licensed therapist

 Step 9: Start Practicing

-Finally, you’re ready to begin your career.
-By now, you’ve learned how to become a licensed therapist and fulfilled all the necessary steps.
-You can work in private practice, schools, hospitals, or community health centers.
-The possibilities are vast and rewarding.
+At last you are ready to start your career.
+At this point, you know how to become a licensed therapist and you have completed all these mandatory steps.
+You could practice in private practice or in schools, hospitals or even in community health centers.
+The opportunities are limitless and fruitful.

 What Is the Difference Between a Counselor and a Therapist?